brewed with CRAFT MALt from local farms. Always.

 We make our beer with craft malt.
 Wheatland Spring is also Virginia’s first certified Craft Maltsters Guild brewery.

 We grow acres of barley on our farm, using regenerative (no spray) practices, right next to the brewhouse.
 This turns into our Estate malt, with each batch custom craft malted for specific beers we brew.
-Beyond growing grain ourselves for our beer, we purchase craft malt made with local grain from our Piedmont growing region — Virginia, North Carolina, and Maryland.
+Beyond growing grain ourselves for our beer, we purchase craft malt made with local grain from our growing region, primarily Virginia.
 Growing Estate grain for beer we brew involves a lot more effort with much higher costs than even buying local craft malt, let alone commodity malt from far away.
 Why bother?
 There’s a lot of reasons…

 Next to water, malted grain is the single biggest ingredient in beer.
 Often demoted to a supporting role for large hop additions and hidden underneath a heap of other things, malt in craft beer has been quietly and humbly working behind the scenes for years.
 For a long time, small breweries approached malted grain like macro breweries, mostly because that’s all that was available: brew with the same commodity malt used across the country from grain that’s grown on a massive scale in a few, increasingly concentrated areas.
 Different farms, different harvests, different batches of malt blended together to hit numbers on a spec sheet in the pursuit of efficiency, uniformity, and optimization.
 This might make sense for global conglomerates, but they’re traits that seem out of line with craft products from a particular place, time, and community — in other words, truly local craft beer.